-First meeting preparation checklist
+P First Meeting Preparation Checklist

 Arrange a meeting time and place such as

-at your local school, church, or library.
+at your local school, church or library.

-÷ Use your troop roster in "My Account"
+☐ Use your troop roster in "My Account" to

-to invite all parents/caregivers and
+invite all parents/caregivers and girls.

-girls.
-This invitation may be sent
+This invitation may be sent directly from

-directly from VTK.
+Volunteer Toolkit.

-Print out copies of the Health
+☐ Print out copies of the Blanket

-History Forms for each girl and adult
+Permission/Heath History form for each

-registered with the troop.
-(Completed
+girl and adult registered with the troop.

-copies of this form stay on file with
+(Completed copies of this form stay on

-you as the troop leader.)
+file with you as the Troop Leader.)

-Practice what you will say for each
+Practice what you will say for each part

-$\sum$ part of your meeting agenda.
+of your meeting agenda.

-4

-6 ELEMENTS OF A GREAT TROOP
+6 ELEMENTS OF A GREAT TROOP MEETING